BoomingTech/Piccolo/engine/3rdparty/JoltPhysics/README.md

 ## Supported Platforms

-* Windows (VS2019, VS2022) x64 (Desktop/UWP)
+* Windows (VS2019, VS2022) x86/x64/ARM/ARM64 (Desktop/UWP)
-* Linux (tested on Ubuntu 20.04) x64/ARM64
+* Linux (tested on Ubuntu 22.04) x64/ARM64
 * Android (tested on Android 10) x64/ARM64
 * Platform Blue (a popular game console) x64
-* MacOS (tested on Monterey) x64/ARM64
+* macOS (tested on Monterey) x64/ARM64
 * iOS (tested on iOS 15) x64/ARM64
+* WebAssembly, see [this](https://github.com/jrouwe/JoltPhysics.js) separate project.

 ## Required CPU features

-* On x86 the minimal requirements are SSE2 but the library can be compiled using SSE4.1, SSE4.2, AVX or AVX2.
+* On x86 the minimal requirements are SSE2 but the library can be compiled using SSE4.1, SSE4.2, AVX, AVX2, or AVX512.
 * On ARM64 the library requires NEON with FP16 support.

 ## Compiling